Dan Feltes: 2020 gubernatorial election

 After declining to run for governor of New Hampshire in the 2018 election, Feltes announced his intent to run for governor on September 3, 2019, facing Executive Councilor Andru Volinsky in the Democratic primary.
 Despite sharing much of the same ideology, Volinsky was largely viewed as the more liberal choice, especially given his endorsement from Senator Bernie Sanders.
 Feltes earned the support of progressive campaign finance reform and voting rights organizations, End Citizens United and Let America Vote, as well as the support of fourteen labor unions.
 One union contrasted Feltes' background as a legal aid attorney with Volinsky's background as a corporate attorney.
 Feltes defeated Volinsky with a strong showing in Hanover, Portsmouth, Concord, Manchester, and Nashua.

 In the general election, Feltes was endorsed by the New Hampshire State Troopers, who had backed the incumbent governor Chris Sununu in the prior election.
 Feltes, a strong retail campaigner, was effectively sidelined during the pandemic while the incumbent governor Chris Sununu appeared on statewide TV, sometimes three times a week.
 Sununu also took unilateral control of $1.25 billion in federal pandemic relief, frequently announcing new relief efforts, while his administrators announced the infections and the outbreaks.
 Sununu only agreed to do one televised debate, on WMUR.
 Feltes lost to incumbent governor Chris Sununu in the general election in November 2020, having set fundraising records for a non-incumbent in a race for governor in New Hampshire.

 Personal life

 Feltes and his wife, Erin, have two daughters.
-Feltes and his wife, Erin, are both natives of Iowa, and they moved back to Iowa from New Hampshire in the fall of 2021 after Erin accepted a job at the University of Iowa.
+They are both natives of Iowa, and they moved back to Iowa from New Hampshire in the fall of 2021 after Erin accepted a job at the University of Iowa.